Jeff Struecker

-Jeffery Dean Struecker (March 7, 1969) is an American author, pastor, and former United States Army Ranger who was involved in the Battle of Mogadishu in 1993.
+Jeffery Dean Struecker (born March 7, 1969) is an American author, pastor, and former United States Army Ranger who was involved in the Battle of Mogadishu in 1993.
 He also participated in the 1989 invasion of Panama (Operation Just Cause) and in Kuwait during Operation Desert Storm.
 Struecker has co-authored five published books.
-Struecker was portrayed by American actor Brian Van Holt in the 2001 film, Black Hawk Down, and in 2017, he was inducted into the Army Ranger Hall of Fame.
+Struecker was portrayed by Brian Van Holt in the 2001 film Black Hawk Down.
+In 2017, he was inducted into the Army Ranger Hall of Fame.

 Enlisted service

 Enlisted in the United States Army in September 1987 at the age of 18, Struecker served ten years in the 75th Ranger Regiment in positions ranging from Ranger Reconnaissance specialist to platoon sergeant.
 He would go on to win the Best Ranger Competition in 1996 with partner SPC Isaac Gmazel.

 Struecker was also recognized in 1998 with the United States Army Reserve Officers' Training Corps (ROTC) Noncommissioned Officer of the Year.